Myers Industries (MYE) versus The Competition Critical Review

 Valuation and Earnings

-This table compares Myers Industries and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares Myers Industries and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue